777phantasm/777phantasm/README.md

 ```
 hi!
-this profile is for storing code for sheridan courses and personal projects, and to demonstrate some prior learning
+this profile is for storing code / markup for classes and personal projects, and to demonstrate some prior learning
 experience

-here are some cool dall-e generation i've prompted:
+here are some cool dall-e generations i've prompted:
 ```

 <p align="center" font-size="x-small">